 \section{Approximation of the effective Hamiltonian by the two-dimensional atomic Hamiltonian}

-Observe that single-particle potentials that are controlled by the two-dimensional free particle Hamiltonian, $-\Delta_{2D}$, are also controlled by the full free Hamiltonian, $-\Delta$.
-The same holds true for electron-to-electron interaction terms (that are only functions of the mutual distance) as they may be viewed as single-particle potentials with the appropriate change of coordinates.
-Indeed, for $\xi>0$,
+Observe that single-particle potentials that are controlled by $-\Delta_{\R^2}$ are also controlled by $-\Delta_{\R^{2N}}$, which will be henceforth denoted just by $-\Delta$ to lighten the notation.
+The same holds true for electron-to-electron interaction terms (that are only functions of the mutual distance), since they may be viewed as single-particle potentials with the appropriate change of coordinates.
+In detail, for $\xi>0$,

-which implies
+which implies \cite[Thm.
+VI.2.21]{kato}